natecole1/github-intro-nate/README.md

     * `git push`
 7. Open a pull request to merge your changes into the original repo (can also do this on the GitHub website)
     * `gh pr create`
-8. Review your partner's pull request and merge it into the original repo (can also do this on the GitHub website)
+8. The maintainer (the instructor) will now review and approve your pull request
     * Note that the maintainer (an informatics staff) will have to approve the pull request, as this repo is owned by the informatics organization.
-So the below is for demonstration purposes only
+So the below two lines is for reference if you have your own repo.
     * `gh pr checkout PRNUMBER`
     * `gh pr merge`
 9. On your fork, sync your fork so your repo is updated (Do this on the github website)